OriHoch/ckanext-upload_via_email/README.md

 ## Developing the pipelines

-The pipelines are defined in [pipelines/pipeline-spec.yaml](pipelines/pipeline-spec.yaml) using the [datapackage-pipelines](https://github.com/frictionlessdata/datapackage-pipelines) framework.
-All `.py` files under the `pipelines` directory run on the CKAN pipelines server which uses Python 3.6.
+The pipelines are defined in [ckanext/pipelines/pipeline-spec.yaml](ckanext/pipelines/pipeline-spec.yaml) using the [datapackage-pipelines](https://github.com/frictionlessdata/datapackage-pipelines) framework.
+All `.py` files under the `ckanext/pipelines` directory run on the CKAN pipelines server which uses Python 3.6.

 * Start the CKAN server
 * Start a Python 3.6 virtualenv